 Bake at 325° for 15-20 minutes until edges start to brown ever so slightly and the middle looks a bit dry.
 It might even crack as it cools.
 That’s okay, you’ll cover up those cracks with whipped cream!

 Cool completely on a cooling rack, refrigerate for 6-8 hours.
 I only chilled this one 4, I rushed it, it’s better if it goes a bit longer, this is a great make ahead dessert.

-When ready to serve, first using a knife, run it between the edge of the pan and the torte, then careful “spring” your pan and gently lift off the collar from the pan.
+When ready to serve, using a butter knife, run it between the edge of the pan and the torte, then carefully “spring” your pan and gently lift off the collar from the pan.
 Slice into pie sized servings.

 Like this recipe?

 Don’t forget to give it a ⭐️⭐️⭐️⭐️⭐️star rating in the recipe below!

 This torte is a fresh, light and fancy (but not difficult) dessert, it's packed full of lime flavor with a lovely light graham cracker crust garnished with pillows of fresh whipped cream, and fresh lime zest.

 - 2 cups crushed graham crackers* (about 1 ½ packages, 2 pkgs for thicker crust or if you are using 10")